 - Works with masonry or zero-clearance fireplaces

-If you’re looking for a fireplace insert for a pellet stove, the Timber Ridge 48,000 BTU is your solution.
-While a traditional pellet stove is a standalone entity, many people choose to use fireplace inserts to block out the cold and receive continuous heat from a pellet stove placed within an insert.
+If you’re looking for a fireplace insert for a stove, the Timber Ridge 48,000 BTU is your solution.
+While a traditional pellet stove is a standalone entity, many people choose to use fireplace inserts to block out the cold and receive continuous heat from a unit placed within an insert.

 This offers the ability to enjoy warmth in a fireplace without the potential hazards of overheating or chimney fires.

 Timber Ridge’s fireplace insert is able to use a 45-pound hopper to easily provide enough heat to last throughout the day and night and the insert works with various types of masonry, making it the perfect choice if you want to simulate a fireplace setting without the hassle of a chimney sweep.